miRackModular/ImpromptuModular/README.md

 Step:  s1 s2 s3 s4
 ```

-Extra CV inputs are also available via the PhraseSeq **expansion module** (this is a separate module labeled \"PS-X\").
+Extra CV inputs are also available via the PhraseSeq **expander module** (this is a separate module labeled \"PS-X\").
 Only the bottom-most input is level sensitive, the other four are trigger inputs.
-The expansion CV inputs can only be used in Seq mode.
+The expander CV inputs can only be used in Seq mode.

 ### Advanced gate mode<a id="advanced-gate-mode-ps"></a>